cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 ### We can’t stop it, but we can slow it down

-Unfortunately, it’s unlikely that any catch-all "fix" for Spectre will be found.
+Unfortunately, it’s unlikely that any catch-all “fix” for Spectre will be found.
 But for the sake of argument, let’s try.

 Fundamentally, all Spectre vulnerabilities use side channels to detect hidden processor state.
 Side channels, by definition, involve observing some non-deterministic behavior of a system.
 Conveniently, most software execution environments try hard to eliminate non-determinism, because non-deterministic execution makes applications unreliable.